grycap/scar/README.md

 * Valid AWS [IAM](https://aws.amazon.com/iam/) user credentials (Access Key and Secret Key ID) with permissions to deploy Lambda functions.

-* An IAM Role for the Lambda function be be authorized to access other AWS services during its execution.
+* An IAM Role for the Lambda function be authorized to access other AWS services during its execution.

 ### IAM User Credentials